2U (company): 2020-present: Reorganization

-Downsizing and reorganization (2021-present)

-In October 2021, Valerie Jarrett resigned from the 2U board.
+In October 2021, Valerie Jarrett resigned from the 2U board, noting obligations to other professional responsibilities aside from 2U.
 In November 2021, an article in The Wall Street Journal alleged that 2U often used aggressive means to recruit students for the University of Southern California’s master’s in social work and that "USC social-work graduates who took out federal loans borrowed a median $112,000.
 Half of them were earning $52,000 or less annually two years later."

 In 2022, the company was criticized for its online program manager contracts in which it licenses its courses, through a revenue-sharing agreement, to participating colleges and for its student recruitment practices.

+In 2022, students of USC and 2U sued the entities for allegedly falsifying rankings.
+A federal judge dismissed the case against 2U.

 On May 16, 2022, Bloomberg reported that Indian education tech company Byju's was in talks to acquire 2U, along with fellow American education technology company Chegg.
 In June 2022, it was reported that Byju's had put forward an offer of more than US$1 billion to acquire 2U.
 On July 28, 2022, Paucek announced that the company would layoff 20% of its workforce "across the board".
 In December 2022, a class action suit was filed against 2U and the University of Southern California "defrauded students by using misleading U.S. News & World Report rankings to promote the courses."

 In 2023, 2U sued the federal Department of Education for establishing new rules to provide more oversight of third-party servicers.
 The lawsuit asserted that the department exceeded their authority by bypassing the federal rule-making process by abusing regulatory guidance.
 The Department of Education rescinded their guidance on third-party services in October of 2024.

 On September 28, 2023, Chip Paucek announced organizational changes in the company that would require more layoffs.

 On November 9, 2023, USC and 2U announced a mutual decision to end the majority of its programs, including the social work program.
 2U shares dropped 57 percent that day.

 On November 17, 2023, Paul Lalljie, 2U's CFO, replaced Chip Paucek as CEO.
 2U's chief legal officer Matt Norden became CFO.

 On January 3, 2024, chief revenue officer Harsha Mokkarala resigned.
 Andrew Hermalyn was appointed president of the degree program segment and Aaron McCullough was appointed president of the alternative credential segment.

 As of 2023, 2U's largest outside shareholder was ARK Invest.
 As of 2023, 2U had never made an annual profit.

 On July 25, 2024, 2U filed for Chapter 11 bankruptcy protection which eliminated over $450 million of debt.
 As of 2024, the company planned to continue operating as a private company.

 On October 4, 2024, Paul Lalljie stepped down as 2U's CEO.
 Matt Norden then served as interim CEO until January 27, 2025, when Kees Bol assumed the role.

+In April 2026, 2U refinanced its credit agreements and obtained additional capital from its ownership group.